Harvard Extension Courses in Social Sciences

 Identity Precapstone: Theory and Research

-This course exposes students to a broad range of scholarly literature on various topics in the social scientific study of identity, such as class, gender, race, religion, and sexuality.
-Readings draw on a variety of methodological approaches, and students are expected to critically consume qualitative, quantitative, and mixed-methods research.
-Students thus cultivate an understanding of psychological approaches and their relevance to solving real-world problems related to identity, building toward a capstone project in applied research.
-The course requires a midterm essay, as well as a draft, revision, and oral presentation of a written proposal for the capstone project in SSCI E-599b (which includes a problem statement, literature review, identification of sites and stakeholders, and project rationale).
+This course exposes students to scholarly literature on a broad range of topics in the social scientific study of identity, such as class, gender, race, religion, and sexuality.
+Readings draw on a variety of methodological approaches, and students are expected to engage with qualitative, quantitative, and mixed-methods research.
+Students cultivate an understanding of psychological approaches and their relevance to solving real-world problems related to identity, building toward a capstone project in applied research.
+The course requires a draft, revision, and oral presentation of a written proposal for the capstone project in SSCI E-599b (which includes a problem statement, literature review, identification of sites and stakeholders, and project rationale).

 Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, psychology or anthropology, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, SSCI E-599b, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing, have completed the engaging in scholarly conversation series (if required), and be in the process of successfully completing all other degree requirements.
+Candidates must enroll in the capstone, SSCI E-599b, in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 Identity Capstone: Bridging Research and Practice

 This course builds upon the foundation established in SSCI E-597b by creating a capstone project that bridges research and practice.
 The project includes two components: the project prototype and the academic report.
 The prototype is the specific product designed to address the real-world problem identified in the fall term proposal.
 Prototypes can take two different forms.
-First, they can apply research to design a project in order to solve or address a real-world problem experienced by stakeholders.
-Second, they may communicate scholarship to specific audiences who would benefit from knowing the information (for example, a publishable article or a website explaining current research to non-academic stakeholders).
-Projects build on specific interests of each student and are developed in consultation with the instructor.
-These specialized projects allow students to seek a practical application of existing research on identity, while developing their skills designing research-based practice and engaging stakeholders.
-The capstone project culminates with a formal presentation of the students' projects.
+First, they can apply research to design a project that addresses a real-world problem experienced by stakeholders.
+Second, they can communicate scholarship to audiences who would benefit from knowing the information (for example, a publishable article or a website explaining current research to non-academic stakeholders).
+Projects are based on specific interests of each student and developed in consultation with the instructor.
+These specialized projects allow students to seek a practical application of research on identity, while developing their skills designing research-based practice and engaging stakeholders.
+The capstone culminates with a formal presentation of the students' projects.